folkehelseinstituttet/Fhi.Frontend.Demo/CONTRIBUTING.md

 ##### Release branches

+>**Before creating a release branch**
+>
+>- Check that the CHANGELOG.md is updated, and has "Unreleased" as latest version.
+>
+> If not; create a branch, fix, and create a new pull request.
+>
+>**If everything is OK; create a release branch**
+>
+>- When creating a release branch, follow the instructions below to the letter!

 1. Create a new branch from `main`.
 2. Name it `release/x.x.x`, where `x.x.x` is the version you're releasing.
+3. Update CHANGELOG
-3. Change text `# Unreleased` to `# x.x.x` i `CHANGELOG.md`
+   1. Change text `# Unreleased` to `# x.x.x` i CHANGELOG.md.
+   2. Change the date below the version number to today.
+   3. Check that all descriptions have a link to the PR at the end of the line.
 4. Run `npm version [patch, minor, major]` to upgrade `package.json` and automatically create a new commit.
-5. Push release branch and create pull request from release branch into `main`
+5. Push release branch and create pull request from release branch into main.
-6. After approved review, squash and merge to `main` (deploy), delete the release branch for the previous release, but keep the latest release branch.
+6. After approved review, squash and merge to main (deploy), delete the release branch for the previous release, but keep the latest release branch.

 #### Fhi.Frontend.Demo, including library projects